 The Maricopa County Regional Area Road Fund is used to record all payments of principal and interest for Transportation Excise Tax Revenue Bonds issued by the Transportation Board.
 These bonds are secured by transportation excise taxes collected by the Arizona Department of Revenue on behalf of Maricopa County.
-The original amount of Transportation Excise Tax Revenue Bonds issued in prior years and outstanding at the start of the fiscal year was \$289,000,000
+The original amount of Transportation Excise Tax Revenue Bonds issued in prior years and outstanding at the start of the fiscal year was \$80,375,000.

 The Bond Resolution adopted by the Transportation Board on July 25, 1986, established a debt service reserve requirement equal to the maximum annual interest due in the current year or future years on any series of outstanding Transportation Excise Tax Revenue Bonds.
 The Second Supplemental Transportation Excise Tax Revenue Bond Resolution adopted by the Transportation Board on September 22, 1988, gives the Transportation Board the option, which it has elected, of acquiring debt service reserve insurance policies in lieu of the debt service reserve requirement.
 Accordingly, no debt service reserve is reflected in the accompanying financial statements.
-The policies (aggregating \$70,063,698 at June 30, 2005) were issued by Financial Guaranty Insurance Company, except for the 1993 Series Subordinated Bonds policies, which were issued by MBIA Insurance Corporation, and the 1995 Series A and Series B Subordinated Bonds policies which were issued by AMBAC Assurance Corporation.
-These policies are noncancelable and insure payment, up to the policy amount, of the bond interest on their respective payment dates.
-The policies shall terminate on the earlier of July 1, 2005, or the date when no respective bonds are outstanding under the Bond Resolution.
+The policies were issued by Financial Guaranty Insurance Company, except for the 1993 Series Subordinated Bonds policies, which were issued by MBIA Insurance Corporation, and the 1995 Series A and Series B Subordinated Bonds policies which were issued by AMBAC Assurance Corporation.
+These policies were noncancelable and insured payment, up to the policy amount, of the bond interest on their respective payment dates.
+The policies terminated on the earlier of July 1, 2005, or the date when no respective bonds were outstanding under the Bond Resolution.
 The premiums on these insurance policies were recorded as expenditures in the year of payment.

-All Transportation Excise Tax Revenue Bonds mature no later than December 15, 2005.
-Transportation Excise Tax Revenue Bonds currently outstanding are as follows:
+All Transportation Excise Tax Revenue Bonds matured on December 15, 2006.